apitestbase/apitestbase.github.io/_docs/en/administration.md

 {% endtab %}

+{% tab data-folder Java %}

+The directory where the downloaded apitestbase-&lt;version&gt;-allos-nojre.zip was extracted to.

+{% endtab %}

 {% endtabs %}

 When using ATB desktop application, you can open the data folder directly via menu `Help > Open Data Folder`.